Canberra’s Recovery Plan: Easing of Restrictions

 A two-step process seeing slightly larger gatherings and more businesses, services and community activities reopening.
 Higher risk activities will continue to have tighter restrictions.

-For further information on the public health assessment that has been done to move to Step 2.2 easing of restrictions, view the Canberra’s Recovery Plan Step 2.2 Check Point Check-up
+For further information on the public health assessment that was done to move to Step 2.2 easing of restrictions, view the Canberra’s Recovery Plan Step 2.2 Check Point report